Portrait Style Guide:

 As long as you follow the guidelines of your own personal style, professional hair and makeup looks amazing on camera.
 I would recommend maintaining your usual look or style as closely as possible for your photo shoot (i.e., don’t feel that you have to wear a lot of makeup if you normally don’t, avoid an extreme haircut or color right before, etc.).
 Just be true to yourself.

-I also recommend treating yourself to a couple of fun things—think mani/pedi, lash extensions or a blowout for your hair.
-These little treats simply enhance the beauty you already have, and act as a nice little confidence boost!
+I do recommend treating yourself to a couple of fun little things that enhance what you have—think mani/pedi, lash extensions or a blowout for your hair.
+These treats simply enhance the beauty you already have, and act as a nice confidence boost!
 I’m here to give recommendations for where to get these things done.